EmbGitHub/three-js-boilerplate/README.md

-# WebGL Boilerplate App
+# Three js Boilerplate App

 This is a basic boilerplate application for creating WebGL projects using Three.js and Parcel.
 It includes the following features:

-+ A basic file structure for a WebGL project
++ A basic file structure for a three.js project
 + A simple scene with a rotating cube
 + A basic camera and controls
 + A basic material for the cube